basedricky/WillAnyoneREADME/Develop/README.md

-  # Will Anyone README
+  # EmployWEEEEEEEEEE

   ## Description

   *The purpose of the project and any roadblocks/experiences you'd like to share along the way:*

-  The purpose of this project as to expand my knowledge of node.js and how to run application from terminal
+  The purpose of this project was to create a simple CLI app that will allow you to view all employees by role, department, in total, and updating employees by role.

   ## Table of Contents